 |Adverse Impact Ratio (calculated as 10%/14%)||71%|

-The EEOC’s and DOL’s 80% test is failed.
-However, the number of laid-off people (twelve) was small, so that anything other than a completely even layoff percentage (in this case, six men and six women) would cause the 80% test to be failed.
+The EEOC’s and DOL’s 80% test failed.
+However, the number of laid-off people (twelve) was small, so that anything other than a completely even layoff percentage (in this case, six men and six women) would cause the 80% test to fail.
 Somewhat intuitively, most observers would note that (i) the actual layoff percentages, as shown in the above table, could be reasonably attributed to circumstances that are not due to men being favored over women, and instead simply be a random occurrence, and (ii) the termination of a single woman vs. man in this situation should not cause the employer to be held responsible for discrimination.

-Inferential Statistics Provides a More Complete Answer
+Inferential Statistics Provide a More Complete Answer

 Inferential statistics can assist in evaluating this situation.
 The classic tool for teaching probability involves placing different colored balls into a container, and then randomly removing the balls.
 The objective is to determine the probability that a certain color of ball will be removed.
 If everything were to occur “perfectly”, each removed ball would always bear the same relationship as the starting percentage of each color of ball in the container.
 Of course, this cannot occur because (i) only one entire ball (not a percentage of a ball) is removed at a time, and (ii) random events could cause one color of ball to be removed with a greater frequency.
 With small sample sizes, the outcome of a single ball removal dramatically affects the percentage of a particular colored ball that has been pulled.